Convert RTF to ORG

 ORG

-Powerful plain-text markup system for Emacs supporting notes, task management, project planning, literate programming, and document authoring with export capabilities.
+Powerful plain-text markup and productivity system for GNU Emacs that combines note-taking, task management, project planning, literate programming, and document authoring with multi-format export capabilities.
+A complete personal information management system in plain text.

 Technical Specifications